 What is future?
-What is history?
-What is history not?
-History is not only something that kings and queens and politicians made in the first and Second World War, of course.
-For every alternative that we in our society decide upon, history is made.
+What is history and what is it not?
+History is not only something that kings and queens and politicians made in the First and Second World War, of course.
+For every alternative that we, each and every one, in our society decide upon, history is made.
 But we are not only making it, we are going to be judged by our making.
 This may sound trivial.
 The problem is that we do not seem to act as if we had grasped the meaning of our participation in the order of things.

 What do we want people to say about us in the future?
 What will they actually say?
 Will they gaze in wonder or will they shake their heads?
 Will they wonder how we could not see animals as other nations, as other peoples?
 Will they wonder how we did not see ourselves reflected in the eyes of the calf soon to be transported and killed in today’s Swedish and European and Earth’s slaughterhouses?

 Or, will they maybe not wonder at all and just condemn.
 History teaches us chances are that they, like us, will distance themselves all they can in respect to cruelties.
 In doing that, most probably, they will be right, and our dominant culture will be wrong.